Charmve/Surface-Defect-Detection/Papers/README.md

 ### [1]半监督方法的异常检测

-论文题目：A semi-supervised convolutional neural network-based method for steel
+论文题目：A semi-supervised convolutional neural network-based method for steel [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.10" target="_blank">paper</a>]

 论文摘要：Automatic defect recognition is one of the research hotspots in steel production, but most of the current methods focus on supervised learning, which relies on large-scale labeled samples.
 In some real-world cases, it is difcult to collect and label enough samples for model training, and this might impede the application of most current works.
 The semi-supervised learning, using both labeled and unlabeled samples for model training, can overcome this problem well.
 In this paper, a semi-supervised learning method using the convolutional neural network (CNN) is proposed for steel surface defect recognition.
 The proposed method requires fewer labeled samples, and the unlabeled data can be used to help training.
 And, the CNN is improved by Pseudo-Label.
 The experimental results on a benchmark dataset of steel surface defect recognition indicate that the proposed method can achieve good performances with limited labeled data, which achieves an accuracy of 90.7% with 17.53% improvement.
 Furthermore, the proposed method has been applied to a real-world case from a Chinese steel company, and obtains an accuracy of 86.72% which signifcantly better than the original method in this workshop.

 ### [2]小样本下用语义分割方法做检测

-论文题目：Segmentation-based deep-learning approach for surface-defect detection
+论文题目：Segmentation-based deep-learning approach for surface-defect detection [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.10" target="_blank">paper</a>]

 论文摘要：Automated surface-anomaly detection using machine learning has become an interesting and promising area of research, with a very high and direct impact on the application domain of visual inspection.
 Deep-learning methods have become the most suitable approaches for this task.
 They allow the inspection system to learn to detect the surface anomaly by simply showing it a number of exemplar images.
 This paper presents a segmentation-based deep-learning architecture that is designed for the detection and segmentation of surface anomalies and is demonstrated on a specific domain of surface-crack detection.
 The design of the architecture enables the model to be trained using a small number of samples, which is an important requirement for practical applications.
 The proposed model is compared with the related deep-learning methods, including the state-ofthe-art commercial software, showing that the proposed approach outperforms the related methods on the specific domain of surface-crack detection.
 The large number of experiments also shed light on the required precision of the annotation, the number of required training samples and on the required computational cost.
 Experiments are performed on a newly created dataset based on a real-world quality control case and demonstrates that the proposed approach is able to learn on a small number of defected surfaces, using only approximately 25-30 defective training samples, instead of hundreds or thousands, which is usually the case in deeplearning applications.
 This makes the deep-learning method practical for use in industry where the number of available defective samples is limited.
 The dataset is also made publicly available to encourage the development and evaluation of new methods for surface-defect detection.

 ### [3]SDD-CNN用于检测

-论文题目：SDD-CNN: Small Data-Driven Convolution Neural Networks for Subtle Roller Defect Inspection
+论文题目：SDD-CNN: Small Data-Driven Convolution Neural Networks for Subtle Roller Defect Inspection  [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.10" target="_blank">paper</a>]

 论文摘要：Roller bearings are some of the most critical and widely used components in rotating machinery.
 Appearance defect inspection plays a key role in bearing quality control.
 However, in real industries, bearing defects are usually extremely subtle and have a low probability of occurrence.
 This leads to distribution discrepancies between the number of positive and negative samples, which makes intelligent data-driven inspection methods difficult to develop and deploy.
 This paper presents a small data-driven convolution neural network (SDD-CNN) for roller subtle defect inspection via an ensemble method for small data preprocessing.
 First, label dilation (LD) is applied to solve the problem of an imbalance in class distribution.
 Second, a semi-supervised data augmentation (SSDA) method is proposed to extend the dataset in a more efficient and controlled way.
 In this method, a coarse CNN model is trained to generate ground truth class activation and guide the random cropping of images.
 Third, four variants of the CNN model, namely, SqueezeNet v1.1, Inception v3, VGG-16, and ResNet-18, are introduced and employed to inspect and classify the surface defects of rollers.
 Finally, a rich set of experiments and assessments is conducted, indicating that these SDD-CNN models, particularly the SDD-Inception v3 model, perform exceedingly well in the roller defect classification task with a top-1 accuracy reaching 99.56%.
 In addition, the convergence time and classification accuracy for an SDD-CNN model achieve significant improvement compared to that for the original CNN.
 Overall, using an SDD-CNN architecture, this paper provides a clear path toward a higher precision and efficiency for roller defect inspection in smart manufacturing.